 ![]() |

-12) These two variations of "On Her Majesty's Secret Service" published by Pan Books in 1964 and 1965 respectively differ in the colour of the title text.
+12) These two variations of Ian Fleming's "On Her Majesty's Secret Service" published by Pan Books in 1964 and 1965 respectively differ in the colour of the title text.
 The cover on the left was published by Pan Books with blue/purple text (3rd printing) while the cover on the right was published by Pan with light green text (5th printing).
 The blue/purple text apparently appeared on most 1st to 3rd printings of this cover while 4th to 6th printings have green text.
 And if you're fortunate enough to have a 1st printing of this paperback congratulations because it's worth much more than you'd expect.
 For more information about this colour variation have a look at the excellent Collecting Fleming website.

 ![]() |